britzl/gooey/README.md

 * ```action_id``` (hash) - Action id as received from on_input()
 * ```action``` (table) - Action as received from on_input()
 * ```config``` (table) - Optional table with list configuration
 * ```fn``` (function) - Function to call when a list item is selected.
 A list item is considered selected if both a pressed and released action has been detected inside the bounds of the item.
-The function will get the same state table as described below passed as its first argument
+The function will get the same state table as described below passed as its first argument.
+Return true in this function if the data has changed and the list perform an additional update of the visible nodes.
 * ```refresh_fn``` (function) - Optional function to call when the state of the list has been updated.
 Use this to update the visual representation.
 * ```is_horizontal``` (bool) - Optional flag - if true, the list will be handled as horizontal, otherwise - as vertical.